mts0629/libb64/README.md

 test_decoding_fails_by_invalid_string ... finished
 ```

-Test with debug build options can be with: `make test_debug`.
+Test with debug build options can be with: `make test DEBUG=yes`.

 ## Usage